Quick Quiz

 Option b – 3 months

-The Constitution of India does not contain any provision for the removal of
+The Constitution of India lacks any provision for the removal of

-Which one of the following statements about the state Governors is not true?
+Which of the following statements regarding State Governors is incorrect?

-(a) He is a part of the State Legislature.
+(a) He is part of the State Legislature

-Option b – He can pardon a sentence of death
+Option b – He can grant pardon in death penalty cases

-What is the minimum age for becoming a Governor of State in India?
+What is the minimum age required to become a Governor of a State in India?

 (a) 30 years